What should seniors know about the inactivated influenza vaccine?

 - Washing your hands regularly

-- Cleaning and disinfecting objects and surfaces that people touch
+- Cleaning and disinfecting objects and surfaces that people frequently touch

 How does influenza spread?